How to Create a Julia Package from Scratch

 Within the root directory we need a file called Project.toml

-and another directory called src
+and another directory called src.

-requires the following information:
+The Project.toml requires the following information:

 name = "PracticePackage"